What artificial intelligence can do—and what it can never decide for us

 The answers arrive in seconds—clear, articulate, and often surprisingly helpful.

 Journalist Sigal Samuel has observed that the language surrounding artificial intelligence often echoes religion.
 Listen closely and familiar themes emerge: perfect knowledge, immortality, salvation, and apocalypse.
-The technology is new.
-The longing behind it is ancient.

 Artificial intelligence may be the most sophisticated tool humanity has ever created.
 It can summarize medical studies, explain quantum physics, draft legal briefs, and compose a sonnet in the style of Shakespeare.